Soft Search vs Hard Search Credit Check

 Why do lenders perform credit checks?

-Some of the reasons lenders conduct a credit such might be to:
+Some of the reasons lenders conduct a credit search might be to:

 • See if you’ve been paying your credit back on time